 Accreditation is a set of industry standards established by the tourism industry to model better business practice and customer service.
 In other words, accreditation provides business operators with a guide or outline of industry requirements to help them plan, develop, improve and document their business practices and procedures.

 Professional advice sought at this stage can save money and heartache down the track.
-Accountants, solicitors, business advisors, management consultants and experienced tourism staff can be sourced to provide objective and realistic advice.
+Accountants, solicitors, business advisers, management consultants and experienced tourism staff can be sourced to provide objective and realistic advice.

 Planning for growth

 Once you're established, you need to plan for growth.
-The Tourism Excellence modules are an invaluable source of information.
+The Visit Victoria's Tourism Excellence modules are an invaluable source of information.